Vlad6422/VUT_IPK_Client/Readme.md

 The `TcpUser` class is designed to handle communication between a client and a server using the **TCP** protocol.
 It supports various actions such as authenticating with the server, joining channels, sending and receiving messages, and processing different types of server responses.
 Additionally, it uses multithreading to manage simultaneous user input and message reception from the server like it was desribed earlier.

 If I describe it briefly, it works like this: a connection is established between the client and the server, this connection (reference to the object) is transferred to my object and from there it is managed.
 There are basically 2 threads working in parallel: one receives input in the console and sends packets, in case of an error it displays it in the console, the second thread receives packets and also displays them in the console or an error.
 In case of receiving an error or BYE or closing the connection, the client correctly closes the connection and closes the application with or without the error code.
-Also implemented is the support of several messages in one packet and also one message divided into several packets.
+Also implemented is the support of several messages recieved in one packet and also one message divided into several packets,this works using StringBuilder, it recieves stream and when recieves "\r\n", part of string before it will be parsed to Handle mathod with processing logic for this type of packet.
 I will not describe the work line by line, only its basics, for more detailed things like processing each packet, look in the source code, but it works so that the packets are read, then they are divided by \r\n and these packets are processed separately, for each packet there is a separate HandlePacket method that handles it.
 ![Reference Server Output](doc/TcpUser.png)

 From UML you can see that the program receives and sends packets of different types.
 [Project Overview Packet Types](#message-content-parameter-mapping-for-tcp)